 Petrel 10-Day Western Itinerary

 Upon arrival at the airport in Quito, you are met by our local guide and transferred to the city's historic center, about an hour away.
 Our boutique hotel is located in the heart of the colonial quarter.
-Enjoy dinner on your own this evening at one of Quito’s many fine restaurants.
+Enjoy dinner on your own this evening.

 Day 2: Exploring Historic Quito